xxsc0529/genai-toolbox/docs/en/how-to/connect_via_mcp.md

   }
 }
 ```

+If you would like to connect to a specific toolset, replace `url` with `"http://127.0.0.1:5000/mcp/{toolset_name}/sse"`.
 {{% /tab %}} {{% tab header="HTTP POST" lang="en" %}}
 Connect to Toolbox HTTP POST via `http://127.0.0.1:5000/mcp`.

+If you would like to connect to a specific toolset, connect via `http://127.0.0.1:5000/mcp/{toolset_name}`.
 {{% /tab %}} {{< /tabpane >}}

 ### Using the MCP Inspector with Toolbox